-Sydney Metro works (since March 2017) on the Victoria Cross station in North Sydney, please check the approved Out of Hours works.
+Sydney Metro works (since March 2017) on the Victoria Cross station in North Sydney, please check for any approved Out of Hours works.

-Council's Strategic Planning department is responsible for coordinating the planning, policy and design response to the Metro.
-Gavin McConnell, Executive Planner Metro Project can be contacted on 9936 8100.
+Council's Strategic Planning dept is responsible for coordinating the planning, policy and design response to the Metro, and Gavin McConnell, Executive Planning Advisor can be contacted on 9936 8100.